Cleansing Your Body Through Fasting

 2. LOCATION, LOCATION, LOCATION

-So please go out of your way to find a location to fast where you will have all of the comfort and support that you need to have the biggest and best rest that you've ever had!
+So please go out of your way to find a location to fast where you will have all of the comfort and support that you will need to have the biggest and best rest that you've ever had!

 3. PREPARE MENTALLY FOR THE HUNGER